 - Takes advantage of potentially 100% tax deductible* payments, providing you significant cash-savings

 - Expedites the administrative work needed for instrument procurement and logistics

 - Conserves working capital, enabling you to reinvest in your core business and operations (staffing, inventory, marketing/sales, etc.)

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

-By taking Raman spectrums at all points on an object and filtering for specific spectral bands an image can be reconstructed from the spectral information.
-It is this ability to both analyze and produce an image of an object from its Raman spectrum that distinguishes Raman microscopy from Raman spectroscopy.
-The combination of a spectrometer with a microscope is also why this is called Raman microspectrophotometry.
+One of the reasons these microscopes are considered so helpful is that, by taking Raman spectrums at all points on an object and filtering for specific spectral bands, an image can be reconstructed from the spectral information.
+This ability to analyze and produce an image of an object from its Raman spectrum distinguishes Raman microscopy from Raman spectroscopy.

 This off-balance sheet financing structure provides three options at the end of the term.
 The lessee has the option to return the equipment to the lessor, renew at a discounted rate, or purchase the instrument for the fair market value.
 Monthly payments are also 100% tax deductible which yields additional monetary savings.